mulka/ploverwiki/FAQ-for-Stenographers.md

 See the [[supported hardware|Supported Hardware]] page.
 In summary, Plover supports many common steno machines that you may own, but critically also supports using a regular computer keyboard and mapping a subset of its keys to the steno layout.
 This lets users try out stenography without needing to purchase a steno machine!

-### Is a NKRO keyboard as fast as a steno machine?
+### Is an NKRO keyboard as fast as a steno machine?

 No. It's definitely clunkier and squishier than a genuine lever-based steno machine, and a certain amount of accuracy and speed is necessarily